toepoke/mapsed/README.md

 The source code is knocked up to satisfy a need.
 I'm not advertising it as best practice, but if you think it will benefit you, please feel free to use it. mapsed.js is released under a ''do what you like with it'' license :-)

+Read [how to work locally](Local-Development.md) to play around and maybe contribute.

 ## Change Log

 - **0.0.2 (Planned)**